doum1004/System-Design-Preperation/README.md

   - Vertical Scaling: by adding more resource (CPU, RAM, storage, etc) to an existing server. (downtime and an upper limit)

 ### Reliability
+ex) Reliable system even if server downs
+- Reliability is the probability that a system will fail in a given period
+- A distributed system is reliable if it keeps delivering its service even when one or multiple components fail
+- Reliability is achieved through redundancy of components and data (remove every singple point of failure)

 ### Availability
+ex) Available system whenever user request
+- Availability is the time a system remains operational to perform its required function in a specific period.
+- Measured by the percentage of time that a system remians operational under normal condtions.
+- Reliable system is available.
+But not vice-versa.
+It can be security hole.

 ### Efficiency
+ex) Fast response
+- Latency: response time, the delay to obtain the first piece of data.
+- Bandwidth: throughput, amount of data delivered in a given time.
+<br><br><br>

 ## Load Balancer / Load Balancing (LB)
 Help Scale Horizaontally across an ever-increasing number of servers.